 The main side effect of many over-the-counter oral antihistamines is drowsiness.
 You should avoid alcoholic drinks when taking these medications and be careful when driving, using machines, or doing anything that could be dangerous if you are not alert.
 Be sure to carefully follow the label directions for all over-the-counter medicines.

 Your doctor may also recommend using a decongestant, or prescribe a nasal steroid spray that can help reduce nasal congestion, sneezing, and a drippy nose.
-One steroid spray, Nasacort, is available over the counter.
+Two steroid sprays, Nasacort and Flonase, are available over the counter.